bitovi/academy/src/technology-consulting/6-communication-methods.md

 ## Choosing the best method

+Effective communication requires selecting the appropriate tool based on the context, urgency, and purpose of your message.
+In consulting and team collaboration, this choice impacts clarity, efficiency, and overall effectiveness.

 The following the communication tools that should be present on every project.
 With so many options, it important to pick the correct technology for the type of interaction you expect.
 Immediacy (as in how quickly you need a response) is the governing attribute for each tool.
 Below are a list of common tools used in today’s workplace in order from least immediate to most immediate.

 - Wiki